Frequently Asked Questions

 We start evaluating and admitting applications on October 15th of each year.
 We urge that applicants complete the application process no later than April 15th of the following year, as the class starts to get full by this date.
 From time to time, we do make exceptions for strong candidates beyond April 15th.
 Applicants are not required to wait for test results before submitting applications.

-We will start accepting applications for IBEAR 45 2022 - 2023 on August 1, 2021.
-The IBEAR MBA Program offers 4 deadline-based application rounds and a final 'rolling round' comprising of rolling admissions.
+We will start accepting applications for IBEAR MBA-46 2023 - 2024 on August 1, 2022.
+The IBEAR MBA Program offers four deadline-based application rounds and a final 'rolling round' comprising of rolling admissions.
 International applicants are encouraged to apply in one of the early rounds.

 Application Deadlines Notification By

 Round 1 October 17, 2022 December 19, 2022

 Round 2 January 3, 2023 Feb 27 , 2023